mj-felix/track-my-warranties/README.md

 To obtain access key and secret, open account dropdown and select “My Security Credentials”.
 Within the security credentials dashboard, open the “Access Keys” section and select “Create New Access Key.”
 This will generate the access key and secret for the application.

-- **SendGrid service** to send reset password and transactional emails:
+#### SendGrid Service

+Development environment prints out emails to the console.

+In order to send real emails below variables needs to be amended in `docker-compose-dev.yml`:

 ```
 SENDGRID_API_KEY=key obtained from SendGrid
 NO_RESPONSE_EMAIL=From email configured in SendGrid
 ```

+There are 2 types of emails:
+1. Reset password emails
-Transactional emails inlude:
+2. Transactional emails:

-1. email sent to Admin's email on new user registration
+   * email sent to Admin's email (set via `ADMIN_EMAIL` variable) on new user registration
-2. notification emails about expiring warranty
+   * notification emails about expiring warranty

 For more information about SendGrid setup with Node.js see [the official SendGrid docs](https://sendgrid.com/docs/for-developers/sending-email/quickstart-nodejs/).

+#### Google reCAPTCHA

+Development environment ignores captcha.

-- **Google reCAPTCHA** on new user registration form:
+In order to have captcha on new user registration form below variables needs to be amended in `docker-compose-dev.yml`:

 ```
 RECAPTCHA_SITE_KEY=site key from Google reCaptcha